 Nursing Home Abuse Takes Many Forms

-One of the reasons nursing home abuse in South Carolina goes so under-reported is that it can take many forms.
+One of the reasons nursing home abuse in Columbia, SC goes so under-reported is that it can take many forms.
 This includes the most commonly recognized forms, such as physical and sexual abuse.
 However, it also encompasses mental and emotional abuse, neglect, and financial abuse.

 Moreover, abuse can be perpetrated by anyone.
 This includes: